appuio/docs/services/api/30_ci_pipeline.rst

 .. note::

-    We will again deploy to three different environments (staging, preprod and prod) but won't go into much detail about this as deploying to multiple environments has been thoroughly discussed in the previous chapter.
+    We will again deploy to three different environments (staging, preprod and prod) but won't go into much detail about this (as deploying to multiple environments has been thoroughly discussed in the previous chapter).

 Running tests
 -------------

 The first step to our CI pipeline will again be running all the tests our application provides.
 This is a pattern we will adhere to in all of our pipelines (as we have in the webserver chapter).
-Testing the application as one of the first steps in the pipeline guarantees a quick feedback loop and prevents us from deploying code that could break the application.
+Testing the application as the first step in the pipeline guarantees a quick feedback loop and prevents us from deploying code that could break the application.

 The following CI configuration snippet will run tests for our Scala application (including caching and usage of variables):